 The Miniature Railway

 The Newby Hall Miniature Railway which runs along the River Ure, is a delightful ride with fantastic views of the gardens.
 The Royal Scot Steam Locomotive is in action on Sundays and Bank Holidays.
-Every other day of the season, our gas locomotives run a regular service – and always on time!
+Our other locomotives run every day we are open – and always on time!

 The Railway first opened in 1971, originally an end to end line, built by Cromar White.
 The line, now extended runs parallel to the river in the shape of a dumb-bell loop and operates every day of the season.
 Locomotives used on the railway are two Severn Lamb Western gas locomotives as well as the Royal Scot steam locomotive.
 The journey takes approximately 12 minutes.